Camilogd94/Monthly-Account-Balance/README.md

 # PIX KPIs

 ---

+4. Propose metrics to track PIX performance and its impact on Nubank.
+Feel free to come up with any metrics you consider relevant

 Monthly - How much of the total transactions in are from PIX.
 General view for all products.